vonacht/cd2-docs/docs/mutators.md

 ## DwarvesShield
 Average shields, 1 when all teammates are at full shield 0 when all teammates are at 0 shield.
 Untested on shield disruption.
+## ElapsedExtraction
+Returns the elapsed time in the extraction phase of a mission.

 ## EnemiesKilled
 Count number of Enemies that have died this mission.
 Optionally, this can get the deaths of a specific enemy descriptor.
 Despawned enemies because of caps are likely counted.
 If your difficulty despawns significant amounts of enemies, this number might not match expectations.